Large family home with gazebo under a blue sky.

 Closing costs include taxes, title search, insurance, escrow fees, plus any fees you agreed to provide the buyer.
 For example, you might pay origination fees, appraisal fees and mortgage points on the buyer’s behalf.
 Closing costs range up to 6% of the sale price.

 While costs for selling your home can accumulate rapidly, the following factors can help you sell your home quickly and for the top price.
-A wise home seller will evaluate their options and decide which will expedite their transaction.
+Wise homeowners will evaluate their options and decide which will expedite their transaction.

 Pre-Inspection